-Test-Driven Development.
 Is it possible to write a clear code quickly?
 The answer is yes, according to XP practitioners.
 The quality of software derives from short development cycles that, in turn, allow for receiving frequent feedback.
 And valuable feedback comes from good testing.
-XP teams practice test-driven development technique (TTD) that entails writing an automated unit test before the code itself.
+XP teams practice test-driven development technique (TDD) that entails writing an automated unit test before the code itself.
 According to this approach, every piece of code must pass the test to be released.
-So, software engineers thereby focus on writing code able to accomplish the needed function.
+So, software engineers thereby focus on writing code that can accomplish the needed function.
 That’s the way TDD allows programmers to use immediate feedback to produce reliable software.
 You can learn more about improving software testing in our dedicated article.

-On-site Customer.
-According to XP, the end customer should fully participate in development.
-The customer should be present all the time to answer team questions, set priorities, and resolve disputes, if necessary.
+As we already mentioned, according to XP, the end customer should fully participate in development.
+The customer should be present all the time to answer team questions, set priorities, and resolve disputes if necessary.

-Pair Programming.
 This practice requires two programmers to work jointly on the same code.
 While the first developer focuses on writing, the other one reviews code, suggests improvements, and fixes mistakes along the way.
-Such teamwork results in high-quality software, faster knowledge sharing but takes 15 to 60 percent more time.
+Such teamwork results in high-quality software and faster knowledge sharing but takes about 15 percent more time.
 In this regard, it’s more reasonable trying pair programming for long-term projects.

-Small Releases.
-This practice suggests releasing the first version quickly and further developing the product by making small and incremental updates.
+This practice suggests releasing the MVP quickly and further developing the product by making small and incremental updates.
 Small releases allow developers to frequently receive feedback, detect bugs early, and monitor how the product works in production.
 One of the methods of doing so is the continuous integration practice (CI) we mentioned before.

 XP practitioners highlight that chances to simplify design are higher after the product has been in production for some time.
 Don Wells advises writing code for those features you plan to implement right away rather than writing it in advance for other future features: “The best approach is to create code only for the features you are implementing while you search for enough knowledge to reveal the simplest design.
 Then refactor incrementally to implement your new understanding and design.”